Telehealth: A Timely

 You’re Not Alone

-If you are one of the millions of Americans who must choose between a doctor’s visit and taking off work or dipping into savings and credit just to get treatment, you’re not alone.
-With no known cure, over 775,000 people are diagnosed with genital herpes each year, and UTIs are one of the most common infections plaguing Americans today.
+If you are one of the millions of Americans who must choose between an in-person medical provider visit and taking off work or dipping into savings and credit just to get treatment, you’re not alone.
+With no known cure, over 572,000 people are diagnosed with genital herpes each year, and UTIs are one of the most common infections plaguing Americans today.

 To make matters worse, such infections are likely to produce chronic or lifelong symptoms.
 In fact, 1 in 4 women who are diagnosed with a UTI have a recurrence within six months.
 It doesn’t feel right to have to go through the inconvenience and expense of an urgent care visit just to be told what you already know.
 Medication for UTI Symptoms and other conditions shouldn’t be so difficult to access.